xpack-dev-tools/openocd-xpack/README-BUILD.md

 - `git://git.code.sf.net/p/openocd/code` - the URL of the
   [upstream OpenOCD](http://openocd.org).

-The build scripts use the first; to merge changes from upstream it is necessary to add a remote named `upstream`, and merge the upstream master into the local master.
+The build scripts use the first repo; to merge changes from upstream it is necessary to add a remote named `upstream`, and merge the `upstream/master` into the local `master`.

 ## Branches

-- `xpack` - the updated content, used during the builds
+- `xpack` - the updated content, used during builds
 - `xpack-develop` - the updated content, used during development
 - `master` - the original content; it follows the upstream master.